-Now 29 years old, I am a Saudi woman dentst born in Saudi Arabia and raised in Jordan, where I completed dental school.
+Now 29 years old, I am a Saudi woman dentist born in Saudi Arabia and raised in Jordan, where I completed dental school.
 I hope to be selected by a DDS Program for International Dentists in the United States because of my extensive training and experience and, even more importantly, my dedication to helping the underserved.
 Since completing dental school in Jordan, I have worked for six years in dental clinics.
-For the first three years, I served in a clinic located in an area with many refugees.
-To the extent to which I had the time, I met many on the street, singling out the ones in most need of my attention, taking them to the clinic, and attending to their oral health needs, often paying for the materials out of my pocket.
+For the first three years, I served in a clinic in an area with many refugees.
+To the extent I had the time, I met many on the street, singling out the ones most needed my attention, taking them to the clinic, and attending to their oral health needs, often paying for the materials out of my pocket.
 I enjoyed the extra practice and the unique challenges that many refugees presented, but the joy and reward I felt in my heart was the greatest return.
 I hope to excel professionally during training and subsequent practice in the USA and returning to the Middle East.
 I plan to devote large chunks of my time to helping refugees in the numerous refugee camps throughout the region, Jordan, Turkey, etc.

 A hard-working person gifted with a high degree of manual dexterity and a passion for science, I am as dedicated to research in dentistry as I am to practice and look forward to a long professional lifetime continuing to perfect my clinical performance at the same time that I publish my research and contribute to my community as well as our advancement as a profession.